-The Head teacher, Deputy Head teacher, Assistant Head teachers and SENDCO oversee this policy and are responsible for ensuring that it is implemented effectively throughout the school.
+The Head teacher, Deputy Head teachers and SENDCO oversee this policy and are responsible for ensuring that it is implemented effectively throughout the school.
 The school curriculum is regularly reviewed to ensure that it promotes the inclusion of all pupils.
 This includes learning outside the classroom.